wei170/HW17_tutorial_gitbook/README.md

 <img src="assets/logo.svg">

 We are going to learn Meteor today.
-Grab some snacks and then follow these steps to set up your environment.
+Grab some snacks and then follow these steps to start the tour.

 Why do we choose Meteor?
 Meteor is